Pickleball Gear

 Pass if:

-• You still struggle with pop:
+• You struggle a lot with popping the ball up:

 star icon